 Upon PSCell addition complete (UE transmits SN RRCReconfigurationcomplete message), T3 starts.
 At the start of T3, Cell 3 becomes detectable and meets the PSCell change condition.
 UE shall be able to measure and detect that the condition is fulfilled, after which it will transmit the PRACH preamble to Cell 3 during T3.

-Table A.7.5.X.1.1-1: Supported test configurations for FR2 PSCell
+Table A.7.5.X.1.1-1: Supported test configurations forIntra-frequency CPC from FR1-FR2 NR-DC to FR1-FR2 NR-DC